 No matter what causes your phobia to develop you probably want to cure it.
-Find out how by taking my free 7 minute anxiety test now.
+Find out how by taking my free 7-minute anxiety test now.

 Potential Causes of Phobias

 Not all phobias are going to have a clear cause.
-While they may be due to some type of trauma, they may also be more of a personality issue for those that already have anxiety.
+While they may be due to some trauma, they may also be more of a personality issue for those that already have anxiety.
 Make sure you take my anxiety test to learn more.
 Phobia causes could be as follows: